emirrcaglar/ohara/readme.md

 ./deploy/deploy.sh
 ```

-The script builds the frontend, compiles the Go binary for Linux, uploads both to the server, and registers/restarts the systemd service — no further prompts.
+The script builds locally, uploads the release to the server, and registers/restarts the systemd service — no further prompts.

+The VPS receives Ohara, not your local build toolchain.

 `deploy.conf` is gitignored.
 See `deploy/deploy.conf.example` for all available config keys.